Skip to main content

 Do government suppliers need full NZISM compliance? +

 Not necessarily full compliance with every NZISM control — the applicable scope depends on the nature of the services you provide and the classification of information you handle.
 A supplier hosting a government system will face more extensive requirements than one providing advisory services.
 However, government agencies increasingly expect suppliers to demonstrate alignment with NZISM controls relevant to their engagement scope.
-Good Security helps you determine exactly which controls apply to your situation and build a proportionate compliance programme.
+Good Security helps you determine exactly which controls apply to your situation and build a proportionate working plan instead of treating the whole manual as one giant checklist.

 How does NZISM relate to the Protective Security Requirements (PSR)? +